------RECENT MAJOR CHANGES---
+------INDICATIONS AND USAGE

-KYZATREX is an androgen indicated for testosterone replacement therapy in adult males for conditions associated with a deficiency or absence of endogenous testosterone (1).
+KYZATREXTM is an androgen indicated for testosterone replacement therapy in adult males for conditions associated with a deficiency or absence of endogenous testosterone (1).
 Limitations of Use:

-- Safety and efficacy of KYZATREX in males less than 18 years old have not been established (1, 8.4). - Safety and efficacy of KYZTREX in men with "age-related hypogonadism" have not been established (1).
+Safety and efficacy of KYZATREXTM in males less than 18 years old have not been established (1, 8.4).